green-fox-academy/adambhun/project/Jenkins pipeline.md

 ## Creating the job

-After loggin in to Jenkins click on `New item`.
+After login in to Jenkins click on `New item`.
 Name your job, then choose `Freestyle project` and click on `OK`.

 Under the `General` tab choose `Github project` and enter your repo's URL.